Licensing Requirement / Applications

 Every vessel should pass a compulsory inspection of her hull, equipment and appliances for the licensing as a harbour craft and thereafter every 12 months before its licence is renewed.
 Harbour craft issued with valid statutory safety certificates by MPA’s Shipping Division or any of the recognised Classification Societies will be exempted from these inspections when they renew their licences.

 a.
 Arranging for inspection

-Arrange with the One-Stop Document Centre (OSDC) for the place, date and time of the inspection in person at least one week in advance.
+Arrange an inspection at the Marinet website for the place, date and time of the inspection at least one week in advance.

 An applicant may request to conduct an inspection for the craft at an alternate site if it cannot be at a designated site due to draught, size constraint or other valid reasons.
-The OSDC decides on the acceptance of the alternative inspection site subject to the availability of a Port Inspector.
+Marine Licensing and Permits(MLP) decides on the acceptance of the alternative inspection site subject to the availability of a Port Inspector.

 The MPA reserves the right to change the inspection timeslot without prior notice.